 Therefore, even though using these medicines can temporarily suppress the effects of Asian flush, the complications of such a practice outweigh the benefits.
-These drugs are not recommended for treating Asian flush.
+This dangerous combination is not recommended for treating Asian flush.

 Simultaneous Consumption and the Possibility of Death

-Can one overdoses on antihistamine mixing it with alcohol?
-Yes, and it can be a deadly overdose.
+Can one overdose on antihistamine mixing it with alcohol?
+Yes, and it can be a fatal overdose.
 The central nervous system depression can be so severe that it can cause extreme sedation and loss of consciousness.
 Depressing the central nervous system means decreasing essential living functions like breathing or pumping of the heart.
-Slowing down of respiration and heart rate, if not treated promptly, often leads to death.
+Slowing down respiration and heart rate, if not treated promptly, often leads to death.

 Avoid the Lethal Mix

-Although antihistamines are readily available over-the-counter drugs, it is risky to consider them safe, especially for regular alcohol consumers.
+Although antihistamines are available over-the-counter drugs, it is risky to consider them safe, especially for regular alcohol consumers.
 For alcohol addicts with allergies, their simultaneous use due to unawareness can be fatal.
-People experiencing Asian flush are at an additional risk of developing cancers early in their life.
-People should avoid using antihistamine and alcohol together.
+People experiencing Asian flushes are at an additional risk of developing cancers early in their life.
+People should avoid using antihistamines.

 Note that the constant use of antihistamine medications can result in addiction.
 However, this drug dependence is easily treatable.
 Help and support are available at numerous treatment centers across the US.

-- Harmful Interactions.
-National Institute on Alcohol Abuse and Alcoholism. https://www.niaaa.nih.gov/publications/brochures-and-fact-sheets/harmful-interactions-mixing-alcohol-with-medicines
+- National Institute on Alcohol Abuse and Alcoholism.
+(2018).
+Alcohol Facts and Statistics. https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/alcohol-facts-and-statistics